 Seven scaffolding courses (21 credits) at the 2000- and 3000-level build upon the foundation established at the 1000-level.
 Students engage texts and ideas with greater focus.
-At the 2000-level, one Old Testament Study, one New Testament Study, and one Theological Study 1 course is drawn from the lists below.
+At the 2000-level, one Old Testament Study, one New Testament Study, and one Theology Study 1 course is drawn from the lists below.
+Before taking a 2000-level course in a given area, students must complete only its corresponding 1000-level course.

 The isolation of Biblical Interpretation as well as the converging lines in the diagram above suggest the centrality of this course for the program.
-The successful completion of this course is prerequisite to all 3000-level courses.
+The successful completion of this course is prerequisite to all 3000-level courses, though no other 2000-level course is a prerequisite for this course.